Hrober0/BlockScript/README.md

 \# this is a comment

 ### Block
-An important aspect of the language to understand is that a **block** consists of consecutive lines of code, resembling the body of a function.
+An important aspect of the language to understand is that a **block** consists of consecutive lines of code.

 - The entire program is a block.
 - A block has its own **context**, meaning its own local memory, which contains:
-  - all declared variables (including functions)
+  - all declared variables (including functions).
-  - a reference to the **context** of the parent function
+  - a reference to the **context** of the parent block.
 - Blocks can be nested.
 - Each block returns a value equal to the value of the last instruction in the block.
 - The `;` symbol is used to separate instructions from one another; it may or may not appear at the end of a block.